 Press enter to configure.

-Press Enter and you will see a small menu with a single item:
+Press Enter and you will see a prompt that reads:

 Press Enter again and you will be taken to the network setup page: